 IV therapy for pregnancy is a sure way to alleviate dehydration and morning sickness symptoms by preventing nausea and vomiting.
 If you’re finding it hard to get the fluids you need and are experiencing the signs of dehydration, talk to us today about the ways IV treatment for pregnancy can help you.

-Is IV Therapy Safe While You’re Pregnant?
+Is It Safe to Receive IV Therapy While Pregnant?

 Yes, we offer IV fluids that are safe to use during pregnancy.
 If you’re expecting, you are probably already taking a multivitamin chocked full of vitamins and minerals to support you and your baby’s health.
 Safe IV fluids for pregnancy contain those same good-for-you ingredients, such as vitamins B12, C, and zinc, in a sterile solution.
 And with an IV, your body absorbs more of those vitamins and minerals than it would with a tablet or pill.
-(That also means the IV gets to work faster, so morning sickness symptoms decrease quickly.)
+(That also means the IV gets to work faster, so morning sickness symptoms decrease quickly.) Â

 FAQs About IV Therapy for Pregnancy, Breastfeeding and Fertility